cdktf/cdktf-provider-googlebeta/docs/googleTpuV2Vm.python.md

 - *Type:* str

 TPU accelerator type for the TPU.

-If not specified, this defaults to 'v2-8'.
+'accelerator_type' cannot be used at the same time as 'accelerator_config'.
+If neither is specified, 'accelerator_type' defaults to 'v2-8'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.3.0/docs/resources/google_tpu_v2_vm#accelerator_type GoogleTpuV2Vm#accelerator_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.4.0/docs/resources/google_tpu_v2_vm#accelerator_type GoogleTpuV2Vm#accelerator_type}

+---

+##### `cidr_block`<sup>Optional</sup> <a name="cidr_block" id="@cdktf/provider-google-beta.googleTpuV2Vm.GoogleTpuV2Vm.Initializer.parameter.cidrBlock"></a>

+- *Type:* str

+The CIDR block that the TPU node will use when selecting an IP address.

+This CIDR block must
+be a /29 block; the Compute Engine networks API forbids a smaller block, and using a larger block would be wasteful (a node can only consume one IP address).
+Errors will occur if the CIDR block has already been used for a currently existing TPU node, the CIDR block conflicts with any subnetworks in the user's provided network, or the provided network is peered with another network that is using that CIDR block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.4.0/docs/resources/google_tpu_v2_vm#cidr_block GoogleTpuV2Vm#cidr_block}

+---

+##### `data_disks`<sup>Optional</sup> <a name="data_disks" id="@cdktf/provider-google-beta.googleTpuV2Vm.GoogleTpuV2Vm.Initializer.parameter.dataDisks"></a>

+- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-google-beta.googleTpuV2Vm.GoogleTpuV2VmDataDisks">GoogleTpuV2VmDataDisks</a>]]

+data_disks block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.4.0/docs/resources/google_tpu_v2_vm#data_disks GoogleTpuV2Vm#data_disks}

 ---